input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2026-05-29.md

 Finally, the team completed the update of the protocol [security page](https://github.com/input-output-hk/mithril/issues/2703) on the website and continued work on shipping the Mithril signer node binary in the Cardano node bundle.

-This week, the **Leios** team made progress across protocol design, implementation, and testing.
+The **Leios** team made progress across protocol design, implementation, and testing.

 The Cardano community voted to approve Leios' funding through the treasury with 88% support, and the on-chain action is poised for enactment.
 This secures the resources needed to carry Leios from prototype to mainnet hard fork.